 Another cruise ship that was under quarantine earlier this month was Holland America's Westerdam, which left Hong Kong on Feb.
 1. It was denied disembarkment in the Philippines, Taiwan, Japan, Guam, and Thailand.
 The cruise ship always asserted that its 1,455 passengers and 802 crew members on board were healthy.
 Passengers aboard the cruise ship who have returned to the United States no longer need to isolate themselves and can resume normal activities, according to the CDC, The New York Times reported.

-For future cruise plans to China, the managing editor of Cruise Critic recently told Travel + Leisure, "It’s best to contact your cruise line or travel advisor directly with any questions or concerns.
+For future cruise plans, the managing editor of Cruise Critic recently told Travel + Leisure, "It’s best to contact your cruise line or travel advisor directly with any questions or concerns.
 All cruise lines that have canceled cruises are offering affected guests the option to receive a full refund.”

 Should I cancel my trip because of the coronavirus outbreak?

 The U.S. State Department issued a level 4 — its highest level — warning, notifying Americans that they should not travel to China.
 The CDC also issued a warning against all nonessential travel to China.
 However, this does not include Hong Kong, Macau, or Taiwan.

 Travel warnings for Italy and South Korea were increased from a Level 3 to a Level 4 on Saturday, advising Americans not to travel to infected areas.